Hire in Portugal

 |Taxable Income Bracket (EUR)||Tax Rate (%)||Deductible Amount (EUR)|

-In 2020, an additional solidarity rate, which varies between 2.5% and 5%, applies to taxpayers with a taxable income exceeding EUR 80,000.
+For 2023, an additional solidarity rate which varies between 2.5% and 5%, applies to taxpayers with a taxable income exceeding EUR 80,000.

 Both employers and employees must pay contributions to the Social Security in Portugal to cover different protections, including sick leave payment, maternity leave payment, unemployment benefit and retirement pension.
 The employer must withhold the employee’s due contribution and deliver both contributions (employer and employee) to Social Security monthly.